 • /Database: - Name of the SQL Server database to use.
 Alternative to passing full connection string with /ConnectionString.
 Uses /SqlServerInstance (above) to build a connection string.
 Defaults to ChocolateyManagement.

-Items suffixed with ":" mean a value should be provided, items without are simply switches.
+Items suffixed with “:” mean a value should be provided.
+Items without are simply switches.

 Service Settings

-• Service Name: chocolatey-management-service
+• Service Name: chocolatey-central-management

-• Service Displayname: Chocolatey Management Service
+• Service Displayname: Chocolatey Central Management Service

 • Service Startup: Automatic